 Good to Know for this La Maddalena to Bosa, Sardinia Road Trip

 The best time for this La Maddalena to Bosa Road Trip is in the shoulder season.
 In the summer months, it will be swarming with tourists, and you may not be able to enjoy the secluded beaches.
-From May to early June and September to early October, you will find emptier beaches, fewer tourists, and still plenty of good weather to enjoy.
+From May to early June and September to early October, you will find emptier beaches in Sardinia, fewer tourists, and still plenty of good weather to enjoy.

 There are 3 main airports on the island, Cagliari (CAG), Alghero and Olbia.
 For a La Maddalena to Bosa road trip, you should fly into Olbia for convenience.
 If you want to bring your vehicle, you can reach Olbia by ferry from mainland Italy and Corsica – but in the peak summer months, you should book your ticket in advance because Sardinia can get very busy.